lyubadd/cyclistic/README.md

 13 | member_casual | type of user: member or casual rider |

 The data includes all Cyclistic rides in the 12-month period broken down by member or casual rider.
-As such it is **comprehensive** enough to allow us to compare trends in behaviour between the two groups of users and answer the business question.
+As it is **comprehensive** enough to allow us to compare trends in behavior between the two groups of users and answer the business question.

 **No bias or credibility issues** were found.
-The data is updated on a monthly basis, so it is also **current**.
+The company updates the data monthly, so it is also **current**.

 There are, however, certain **limitations** to the data:
 * It does not show the use of **accessible riding options**.